Click Here for SCVTV.comLocal Television for Santa Clarita

 Myth: James Dean ate his last meal — pie and milk — in the SCV at Tip's Restaurant.

-Fact: Maybe he stopped at Tip's.
-Maybe he didn't.
-If he did, it wasn't the last thing he ate.
+Fact: The time he left Competition Motors is known.
+The time he was ticketed north of the Grapevine is known.
+There wasn't enough time for him to have stopped and eaten at Tip's.
+Even if he had, it wasn't the last thing he ate.
 (Click here for a thorough discussion.)

 JUAN JOSE FUSTERO, No. 1.